outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

             - alternate meanings (alternate routes)

           - relevance (circular or other shapes of intersections)

+            - can provide surprise in the joke by being relevant to prior implication of the joke in a surprising way

         II. layers (multiple combinations of other attributes in joke)